great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/in_memory/spark.md

 This guide will help you connect to your data in an in-memory dataframe using Spark.
 This will allow you to <TechnicalTag tag="validation" text="Validate" /> and explore your data.

+## Prerequisites

 <Prerequisites>

-- Have access to an in-memory Spark dataframe
+- Access to an in-memory Spark dataframe

 </Prerequisites>